luapasivad/OneDayOffUpdate/README.md

 # OneDayOff
 Only OneDayOff?

-See the app here: <https://pauldavis-code.github.io/OneDayOffUpdate/>
+See your one day off here: <https://pauldavis-code.github.io/OneDayOffUpdate/>